clevertree/relay/README.md

 - GET /{path} — Return file bytes from repo at branch.
 - PUT /{path} — Upsert file content; commits to branch.
 - DELETE /{path} — Delete file; commits to branch.
-- QUERY /{path?} — 501 Not Implemented (suggest using a local index DB).
+- QUERY /{path?} — Policy-driven query backed by the local SQLite index.
+Default pagination pageSize=25; `X-Relay-Branch` may be a branch or `all`.
-- POST /status — Returns server status, branches, sample paths, and capabilities.
+- POST /status — Returns server status, branches, sample paths (honors rules.indexFile), capabilities, and `rules` JSON if present.

 Security